-Upon the completion of this offering, our amended and restated certificate of incorporation will authorize us to issue up to 400,000,000 shares of common stock, par value \$0.001 per share, and 10,000,000 shares of preferred stock, par value \$0.001 per share.
-As of December 31, 2018, assuming the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 47,267,466 shares of our common stock, there were outstanding:
+Upon the completion of this offering, our amended and restated certificate of incorporation will authorize us to issue up to shares of common stock, par value \$0.001 per share, and shares of preferred stock, par value \$0.001 per share.
+As of June 30, 2018, assuming the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 94,534,932 shares of our common stock, there were outstanding:

-- 54,205,356 shares of our common stock held by approximately 178 stockholders of record; - 9,806,689 shares of our common stock issuable upon exercise of outstanding stock options; and - 19,637 shares of our common stock (on an as-converted basis) issuable upon exercise of an outstanding Series A convertible preferred stock warrant, at an exercise price of \$2.00 per share which automatically net exercised into shares of our Series A convertible preferred stock that are convertible into 16,380 shares of our common stock on February 3, 2019.
+- 107,184,644 shares of our common stock held by approximately 166 stockholders of record; - 39,274 shares of our common stock issuable upon exercise of the outstanding Series A convertible preferred stock warrant; and - 19,398,203 shares of our common stock issuable upon exercise of outstanding stock options.